 Goldman Sachs has added millions of dollars, and potentially more significant, a dose of Wall Street legitimacy to the bitcoin community.
 Goldman is one of two lead investors in a $50 million funding round for bitcoin brokerage startup Circle Internet Financial.

-Goldman is the latest Wall Street institution to dabble in bitcoin, more so for the promise of the digital-currency technology behind it — versus the prospect of its actual value which has fluctuated widely over the past two years.
+Goldman is the latest Wall Street institution to dabble in bitcoin, more so for the promise of the digital-currency technology behind it — versus the prospect of its actual value which has fluctuated widely over the past two years, no wonder that cryptocurrencies are among the 10 top investments for young people.

 Bitcoin, the first widely mined and used cryptocurrency, is seen has facilitating faster and cheaper financial transactions for businesses and consumers.